odan/odan.github.io/_posts/2023-01-12-phpstan-disallow-assign-in-conditional-rule .md

 in this case it's `Node\Stmt\If_` which is a node that represents an if statement.

 The `processNode()` method gets called by PHPStan for each `Node\Stmt\If_` it encounters.

-It finds the first instance of `Expr` node within the `If` statement node, if it's not found it returns an empty array, indicating that there's no issue found.
+It finds the first instance of `Assign` node within the `If` condition node, if it's not found it returns an empty array, indicating that there's no issue found.

-Then, it finds the first instance of `Assign` node within the found `Expr` node, if it's not found it returns an empty array, indicating that there's no issue found.

-If both conditions are not met, it means that there's a conditional statement containing an assignment, so it raises an error with a message indicating that the assignment is not allowed.
+If this condition does not meet, it means that there's a conditional statement containing an assignment, so it raises an error with a message indicating that the assignment is not allowed.